Suwi-inc/IAP-code-documentation/src/installation/backend.md

  ```
  docker run -p 8000:8000 -d alumni-backend
  ```
- by default the image will run on port 8000.
+ By default the image will run on port 8000.
 To run on a different port change the -p value to an available port number